 Weather

-Welcome to autumn in Morocco, easily one of the best moments to visit.
-After months of steaming hot temperatures, Marrakech is finally cool enough to really enjoy—expect a high of 82°F and lows around 60°.
+Welcome to autumn in Morocco, easily one of the best times to visit.
+After months of steaming hot temperatures, Marrakesh is finally cool enough to really enjoy—expect a high of 82°F (28°C) and lows around 60°F (16°C).
 You'll find the same range in the nearby Sahara Desert.

-The weather is lovely in the Atlas Mountains, too, where the average temperature is around 71°F, with a ten-degree range either way for highs and lows.
-You'll want to bring a jacket to Fes or Casablanca: in both cities, the daily average temperature hovers around 66°.
-Bring an umbrella no matter where you go (and especially if northern cities like Tangier and Tetouan are on your itinerary) as the dry season is wrapping up and the occasional rainy day is always a possibility.
+The weather is lovely in the Atlas mountains, too, where the average temperature is around 71°F (22°C), with a 10-degree Fahrenheit range either way for highs and lows.
+You'll want to bring a jacket to Fes or Casablanca: the daily average temperature in both cities hovers around 66°F (19°C).
+Bring an umbrella, no matter where you go (and especially if northern cities like Tangier and Tétouan are on your itinerary), as the dry season is wrapping up and the occasional rainy day is always a possibility.

 Crowds & Costs

 With summer vacations over and students back in school, you'll encounter fewer tourists in October.
-The peak summer season always has the highest prices for hotel rooms and tours, and you may notice slightly better deals in fall.
+The peak summer season always has the highest hotel room and tour prices, and you may notice slightly better deals in fall.
 You won't need to buy train tickets so far in advance, either.
-October is an ideal time for sightseeing in Moroccan cities because you won't see as many crowds, and since you don't need to reserve everything months ahead of time, you can be a little more spontaneous and flexible with your travel plans.
+October is an ideal time for sightseeing in Moroccan cities because you won't see as many crowds, and since you don't need to reserve everything months ahead, you can be a little more spontaneous and flexible with your travel plans.

 Where to Go

 October is a fine time to go pretty much anywhere in Morocco.
-It's true that coastal areas can be cloudy in fall, especially around Tangier, and winds pick up around Essaouira, so October isn't necessarily the best time to go to the beach.
-If you do have your heart set on a trip to the coast, choose a southern destination like Agadir, Sidi Ifni, or Dakhla, where you'll likely find pleasant weather.
+It's true that coastal areas can be cloudy in fall, especially around Tangier, and winds pick up around Essaouira, so October isn't necessarily the best time to go to the beach (unless you're an avid kitesurfer!).
+If you have your heart set on a trip to the coast, choose a southern destination like Agadir, Sidi Ifni, or Dakhla, where you'll likely find pleasant weather.

-Rabat and Casablanca tend to be cloudy, too, especially towards the end of the month.
+Rabat and Casablanca tend to be cloudy, too, especially toward the end of the month.
 But thanks to their cultural offerings, they're still solid choices to visit in October.

-After several months of oppressive heat, Marrakech has cooled down by October, making it a great place to visit at this time of year.
-The Atlas Mountains are also an excellent choice for October: just be sure to bring warm clothing, as temperatures drop after nightfall.
+After several months of oppressive heat, Marrakesh has cooled down by October, making it a great place to visit at this time of year.
+The Atlas mountains are also an excellent choice for October: just be sure to bring warm clothing, as temperatures drop after nightfall.

 Plan your trip to Morocco